KyushuUniversityMathematics/MathematicaARAP/README.md

 in SCA '12 Proceedings of the ACM SIGGRAPH/Eurographics Symposium on Computer Animation, pp.71-76.

-  This repository is maintained by Y.Mizoguchi, T.Hirano, A.hirakawa, N.Miyaki and C.Matsufuji.
+This repository is maintained by T.Hirano, A.hirakawa, N.Miyaki, C.Matsufuji and Y.Mizoguchi.